thayton/thayton.github.io/_posts/2014-12-08-form-handling-with-mechanize-and-beautifulsoup.md

 Sometimes you can't just call `submit` with no arguments because there's more than one submit button and you want mechanize to choose a specific one.
-A common scenario is when one of the buttons is for 'Search' and the other is for 'Reset'ing or 'Clear'ing the form.
+A common scenario is when one of the buttons is for 'Search' and the other is for Resetting or Clearing the form.

 {% highlight html %}
 <form name="searchForm" method="post" action="search.do">